 A great alternative to in person counseling sessions

-I offer secure online sessions that are convenient and easy.
 I have offered online therapy on multiple online platforms as well as in my private practice.
 Many clients report enjoying the convenience of being able to have live video or phone sessions.
 I am licensed to offer online therapy to residents of California.

 Some reasons you might consider online therapy: